60659/snake/README.md

 - Written in Python
 - Classic game Snake
-- You know snake, right?
+- You know Snake, right?